TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 ```

 ## Two way data binding
-To bind data use `liaison-bind="variable_name"` as such and it will bind to this.data.variable_name.
-In this example this.data.name is bound to these elements in the javascript
+To bind data use `liaison-bind="variable_name"` as such and it will bind to `this.data.variable_name`.
+In this example `this.data.name` is bound to these elements in the javascript
 ```
 <div liaison-bind='name'></div>
 <input type="text" liaison-bind='name'></input>